jitterted/yacht-tdd/README.md

 ## Next Time

-[ ] Rule: a category can only be used (have a dice roll assigned to it) once per round

-   [ ] Need to reflect this constraint in the user interface
+[ ] "Undefined Behavior": Game doesn't restart when going to "home" page

 [ ] Think about naming of ScoreCategory (the enum) vs. ScoredCategory (with a "d") as they're
     easily confused.

+[ ] Rule: a category can only be used (have a dice roll assigned to it) once per round

+   [X] Need to reflect this constraint in the user interface

 [ ] Rule: Can't re-roll after assigned to category before new roll